 Both have their advantages.
 Faux greenery is practical for dry indoor venues and can be reused or resold later.
 Fresh foliage brings scent and softness but needs hydration to last through the night.
 A hybrid approach works beautifully — use faux for structure and fill in with fresh sprigs for fragrance and authenticity.

-Final Thoughts – Create the Winter Wedding Table of Your Dreams
+Final Thoughts on Rustic Winter Wedding Table Decor

 One Comment